eye-division/rosa-prod-site/_projects/broadcast-radio.md

     description: >-
       Designer Pattie Moore in Washington Square discussing life in the city with local resident Doris.
+  - image_path: /uploads/1-pattie-at-grand-central-station-img-0232-copy.jpg
+    description: >-
+      Pattie Moore retracing her steps in Grand Central Station New York, where earlier in her career, she would dress as an 80 year old to explore the impact of the city and public space design on older people.
 _options:
   layout:
     hidden: true